shawna114/shawna114/README.md

 - 👋 Hi, I’m @shawna114
-- 👀 I’m interested in applying my knowledge of data science to the healthcare industry.
+- 👀 I’m interested in applying my knowledge of Data Science to the healthcare industry.
 - 🌱 I’m currently learning about data science.
 - 💞️ I am open to collaborating with others.
 - 📫 You can reach me directly in the following ways: